Rod Ansell: Media attention

 In 1977, after becoming a sensation in the Australian media following his harrowing ordeal in the Outback, Ansell met Joanne van Os, 22, a radio operator originally from Melbourne who was then working at the remote Aboriginal community of Wadeye.
 The two fell in love and married, having two sons: Callum (born 1979) and Shawn (born 1981).
-The family spent much of their early years living "under just a canvas sheet."
+The family spent much of their early years living "under just a canvas sheet".
 With no electricity or running water, they cooked by campfire and communicated by radio.

 In 1979, filmmaker Richard Oxenburgh asked Ansell to relive his adventures in the documentary film To Fight the Wild, which the following year was published as a book.
 Although both accepted Ansell's version of events uncritically, his story was frequently treated with skepticism by locals in the Top End.
 Some believed it was a publicity stunt and others wondered why Ansell did not follow the river downstream to the nearest town.
 When Ansell was asked in interviews what he was doing in the remote Australian wilderness by himself, he claimed he was on a fishing trip.
 Privately, however, he confided to friends that he was actually poaching crocodiles.

 In 1981, Ansell was invited to Sydney where he was interviewed by English journalist Michael Parkinson for his television program Parkinson.
 Ansell attended the interview barefoot.
 While staying at the famous five-star Sebel Townhouse Hotel, he slept in his sleeping bag on the floor rather than on his bed, and was reportedly mystified by his room's bidet.
-Ansell's interview and curious city antics sparked Paul Hogan's interest, inspiring him and co-writers Ken Shadie, and John Cornell to create the character Mick "Crocodile" Dundee.
+Ansell's interview and curious city antics sparked Paul Hogan's interest, inspiring him and co-writers Ken Shadie and John Cornell to create the character Mick "Crocodile" Dundee.
 Following the unexpected blockbuster success of Crocodile Dundee, Ansell unsuccessfully took Hogan to court.

-According to Ansell's friends, he was "at one" with Arnhem Land's Indigenous Australians, and like the film character, he spoke Urapunga fluently, having become a "fully initiated white man."
-An "unassuming achiever" who embodied "the spirit of the Territory," Ansell was named Territorian of the Year in 1987 for helping to put Top End on the world map.
-Journalist Chips Mackinolty, who met Ansell in the 1980s, described him as "articulate and likable, if somewhat intense."
+According to Ansell's friends, he was "at one" with Arnhem Land's Indigenous Australians, and like the film character, he spoke "Urapunga" (Ngalakgan) fluently, having become a "fully initiated white man".
+An "unassuming achiever" who embodied "the spirit of the Territory", Ansell was named Territorian of the Year in 1987 for helping to put Top End on the world map.
+Journalist Chips Mackinolty, who met Ansell in the 1980s, described him as "articulate and likable, if somewhat intense".
 However, Ansell's new-found fame alienated him from his peers, and he later lamented of his rejection back home:Proving the point about the story being true or not wouldn't matter that much.
 Because the people it would affect, who affect me, are the people who live where I work, and know me.
 And people up here have a phobia about appearing on the media.
 So that was detrimental to my standing in their eyes...they thought it was a terrible thing to do.